-"Air traffic controllers

-do not currently receive

-formal training on AI/ML

-and its state-of-the-art
+"Air traffic controllers do not currently receive formal training on Al/ML and its state-of-the-art algorithms."

-Marc Baumgartner is an air traffic
+Marc Baumgartner is an air traffic controller and supervisor in Geneva ACC.
+Marc was a member of the Performance Review Body and the Chairman of the Performance Review Commission.
+For eight years until 2010, he was President and CEO of IFATCA, currently he coordinates the activities of IFATCA in SESAR and EASA.

 Stathis Malakis, PhD, is an air traffic controller working for the Hellenic Aviation Service Provider.
 He holds tower, approach procedural, approach radar and instructor/ assessor ratings.
 He holds a BSc in Mathematics, an MSc in Air Transport Management, and a PhD in Cognitive Systems Engineering.
 He is a member of IFATCA Joint Cognitive Human Machine Systems Group and the SESAR Scientific Committee.

+HindSight 35 | SUMMER 2023 45

-RECONCILING CRIMINAL LAW ENFORCEMENT WITH JUST CULTURE The Netherlands is often held up as a beacon of good practice when it comes to Just Culture in the judiciary.
+RECONCILING CRIMINAL LAW ENFORCEMENT WITH JUST CULTURE

+The Netherlands is often held up as a beacon of good practice when it comes to Just Culture in the judiciary.
 Katja van Bijsterveldt and Aco Verhaegh describe how Just Culture features in Dutch prosecution aviation cases.

 "Being a suspect is not compatible with Just Culture!"
 This remark came from a member of the audience following the presentation by the Dutch aviation police at a safety meeting at the airport in Breda in March 2023.
 This was not the first time we observed that the remit and actions of the police and the Public Prosecution Service (PPS) are unclear.
 We understand the confusion and aim to clarify.
 It was for this reason that we previously launched a roadshow at the 'Aviation safety network day', organised by the Ministry of Infrastructure and Water Management in September 2022.

 During the meeting in Breda, our presentation elaborated on a presentation by the aviation police.
 In the process, the tension between criminal investigation and Just Culture was discussed extensively.
 After this, understanding seemed to improve.
 In this article, we hope to explain further how Just Culture features in Dutch prosecution aviation cases.

-Criminal Investigation and Prosecution in The Netherlands The PPS covers all Dutch criminal investigations relating to civil aviation with one national coordinating aviation public prosecutor.
+Criminal Investigation and Prosecution in The Netherlands

+The PPS covers all Dutch criminal investigations relating to civil aviation with one national coordinating aviation public prosecutor.
 As well as investigations concerning manned aviation, which we address in this article, these include investigations into drone violations, laser incidents, unlawful access to airports, and unruly passengers (see Figure 1).
 The aviation prosecutor is involved from the outset and may order the aviation police to start a criminal investigation.
 These experienced police officers know about aviation legislation and regulations, have personal experience flying aircraft, and are trained to investigate aviation accidents.
 They follow the same training programme as that of the Dutch Safety Board investigators.

-Figure 1: General overview of civil aviation cases registered by the PPS The reasons for a criminal investigation are not always well understood.
+Figure 1: General overview of civil aviation cases registered by the PPS

+The reasons for a criminal investigation are not always well understood.
 First, a prosecutor has a legal obligation to start a criminal investigation on becoming aware of a criminal offence (whether it is a misdemeanour or felony).
-Second, a concerned party may provide "The reasons for a the impetus by filing a report or an alert to the criminal investigation police or the PPS, which raises a reasonable are not always well suspicion of culpability that a criminal offence understood." had been committed (the threshold for a criminal investigation).
+Second, a concerned party may provide the impetus by filing a report or an alert to the police or the PPS, which raises a reasonable are not always well "The reasonable"

+suspicion of culpability that a criminal offence had been committed (the threshold for a criminal investigation).
 Furthermore, such a suspicion can also arise from findings during a routine inspection of the aviation police.
 In exceptional cases, an occurrence report, filed pursuant to Regulation 376/2014, may instigate an investigation.
 This follows from the advanced administrative arrangements between the Civil Aviation Authority (CAA) and the PPS (see more about that in the text box below).